 Pull release lever up.
 The system disengages and travels quickly out of the bumper.

-Completely pull out the rear carrier system until you hear it engage.
+Completely pull out the rear carrier system until it engages.

 Ensure that it is not possible to push in the rear carrier system without pulling the release lever again